xjc-kk/CVDL_Project/README.md

 note that we cut and process the edges2shoes data into Generate1 folder It will build save_models/save_models_U and images/images_U folders and sample images and models automatically.
+If you want to use models, please order the files as:

+  -CycleGAN-Unet.ipynb

+  -CycleGAN.ipynb

+  -Generate1

+  --teA

+  --teB

+  --trainA

+  --trainB

+  -save_models

+  --Generate1

+  ---D_A_99.pth

+  ---G_AB_99.pth

+  ---D_B_99.pth

+  ---G_BA_99.pth

+  -saved_models_U

+  --Generate1

+  ---D_A_49.pth

+  ---G_AB_49.pth

+  ---D_B_49.pth

+  ---G_BA_49.pth
+ and change the epoch in .ipynb to Corresponding epoch

 ### CycleGAN

 main.py:  This is the main file for training or testing the model.